nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/panoptic/README.md

 The contents of the `submission.json` file and `test` folder are defined below:
 * The `submission.json` file includes meta data `meta` on the task to attend and type of inputs used for this method.
-  The `task` field format is `[segmentation|tracking]-[lidar|open]`, where `segmentation` and `tracking` correspond to panoptic segmentation and multi-object panoptic tracking tasks.
+  The `task` field format is `[segmentation|tracking]-[lidar|open]`, where `segmentation` and `tracking` correspond to panoptic segmentation and panoptic tracking tasks.
 The other fields are used to decide whether the submission belongs to lidar track or open track.
   ```
   "meta": {